California could increase penalties for trafficking fentanyl - Santa Barbara News-Press

 Assembly Bill 2246, introduced by Assemblymember Cottie Petrie-Norris, would classify the possession of 2 or more grams of fentanyl as a felony and punishable by imprisonment in a county jail for up to four years.
 Additionally, drug traffickers could face up to nine years in county jail for selling fentanyl on a social media platform in California under the new legislation.

-“The scourge of fentanyl is poisoning our communities, killing our kids and wreaking havoc all across the state of California today,” Ms. Petrie-Norris, D-Irvine, told reporters Tuesday.
+“The scourge of fentanyl is poisoning our communities, killing our kids and wreaking havoc all across the state of California today,” Assemblymember Petrie-Norris, D-Irvine, told reporters Tuesday.

 “The goal of this bill really is to target traffickers who are responsible for the fentanyl crisis,” she later added.